sjossi/sjossi.github.io-old/README.md

 # sjossi.github.io
-Small blogging platform to release all those pent up thoughts.
+Small website to share some cool things that otherwise disappear in my home folder